bodo-ai/Bodo/docs/source/programming_with_bodo/pandas.rst

   Arbitrary-precision Python `decimal.Decimal` values are converted with precision of 38 and scale of 18.

-In addition, it may be desirable to specify type annotations in some cases (e.g. :ref:`file I/O array input types <input-array-types>`).
+In addition, it may be desirable to specify type annotations in some cases (e.g. :ref:`file I/O array input types <non-constant-filepaths>`).
 Typically these types are array types and they all can be accessed directly from the `bodo` module.
 The following table can be used to select the necessary Bodo Type based upon the desired Python, Numpy, or Pandas type.